bojbaj/Data-Analysis-Course/Week_2/README.md

-# Week 2: Data Visualization Principles and Tools
+# Week 2: Introduction to Data Visualization

 ## Overview
-This week focuses on introducing the principles and tools for effective data visualization.
-You will learn to create visualizations in Excel and Python and understand the best practices for designing charts that communicate data insights effectively.
+In Week 2, we focus on mastering data visualization to effectively communicate insights.
+This includes creating charts in Excel and Python and understanding the principles of effective visualization.

+---

 ## Objectives
-- Understand the importance of data visualization and how it supports decision-making.
-- Learn basic visualization techniques in Excel, including bar charts, line charts, and scatter plots.
+- Learn visualization techniques in Excel and Python.
-- Get familiar with Python libraries like Matplotlib and Seaborn for creating advanced visualizations.
-- Apply visualization principles to real-world datasets.
+- Explore chart types such as bar, line, scatter, and pie charts.
+- Understand the principles of clear, effective data presentation.

 ---

 ## Weekly Plan
 ### Day 1: Introduction to Data Visualization
-- Topics:
-  - Understanding visualization principles (e.g., clarity, simplicity, audience focus).
+- Overview of data visualization principles.
-  - Creating basic charts in Excel (bar, line, pie).
+- Creating basic charts in Excel.
-- Deliverables:
-  - Charts for practice datasets: "Day1_Charts.xlsx".

----

-### Day 2: Advanced Excel Visualization
+### Day 2: Chart Customization in Excel
-- Topics:
-  - Advanced charts (stacked bar, scatter, histograms).
-  - Customizing charts with conditional formatting and templates.
+- Advanced chart formatting and combination charts.
-- Deliverables:
-  - Customized charts: "Day2_CustomCharts.xlsx".

----

-### Day 3: Python Visualization Basics
+### Day 3: Introduction to Python Visualization
-- Topics:
-  - Introduction to Matplotlib and Seaborn.
+- Plotting with matplotlib and pandas.
-  - Creating line plots, scatter plots, and bar charts.
-- Deliverables:
-  - Python script: "Practice3_Script.py".
-  - Charts: "Practice3_Output.png".

----

-### Day 4: Visualizing Relationships and Trends
-- Topics:
-  - Using Python to visualize relationships (scatter plots, pair plots).
-  - Adding trends and regression lines to plots.
-- Deliverables:
-  - Python script: "Practice4_Script.py".
-  - Charts: "Practice4_Output.png".

----

-### Day 5: Customizing Python Visualizations
+### Day 4: Advanced Python Visualization
-- Topics:
-  - Customizing plot styles, themes, and annotations.
+- Customizing plots and using seaborn for advanced visualizations.
-  - Exporting visualizations for presentations.
-- Deliverables:
-  - Python script: "Practice5_Script.py".
-  - Charts: "Practice5_Output.png".

----
+### Day 5: Effective Data Storytelling
+- Crafting narratives using charts and visuals.

-### Day 6: Combining Excel and Python Visualizations
+### Day 6: Project Day
-- Topics:
-  - Comparing Excel and Python visualization capabilities.
-  - Creating a combined report with charts from both tools.
-- Deliverables:
-  - Report file: "Practice6_Report.docx".

----
+- Apply visualization techniques to a given dataset.

 ### Day 7: Weekly Review and Examination
-- Topics:
-  - Consolidating visualization skills.
-  - Final examination with tasks at Easy, Medium, and Hard levels.
-- Deliverables:
-  - Easy: "Exam_Easy_Charts.xlsx".
-  - Medium: "Exam_Medium_Scripts.py" and "Exam_Medium_Charts.png".
+- Consolidate skills and complete the weekly exam.
-  - Hard: "Exam_Hard_Report.docx".

 ---

+## Deliverables
+1. Daily practice files with visualizations.
+2. Weekly exam covering both Excel and Python visualizations.

 ## Resources
-- **Excel Visualization**: Tutorials on chart creation and customization.
-- **Python Visualization**: Resources on Matplotlib and Seaborn.
-- **Datasets**:
-  - Sales and profit data
+- Video tutorials and articles on visualization techniques.
-  - Marketing analytics data
-  - Survey results data

-## Deadlines
-- **Daily Tasks**: Submit practice files by the end of each respective day.
-- **Weekly Exam**: Submit all exam files by the end of Day 7.
+- Datasets for hands-on practice.

+---

+Happy learning!
+Let’s create visuals that speak louder than words!